hsynkava/Google-Sheets/README.md

 2. Use it as a learning tool or quick reference.
 3. Feel free to modify and adapt to your workflow.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

----

 Contributions welcome!
 If you have additions or improvements, feel free to open a pull request.